al-c95/IoTWeatherStation/concept_design.md

 REQ-10 - Climatology - The web application will be able to analyse the collected weather data to produce climatological information.

-REQ-11 - Alerts- The web application will send email and/or SMS alerts when temperature reaches thresholds.
+REQ-11 - Alerts - The web application will send email and/or SMS alerts when temperature reaches thresholds.
 These alerts will be configurable.

 REQ-12 - Future extensibility - The web application and sensor node software will be extensible to easily support additional future sensors.